iobroker-community-adapters/ioBroker.shelly/docs/en/basics.md

 1. Open the Shelly web configuration in your webbrowser (not in the Shelly App!)
 2. Go to ```Internet & Security settings -> Advanced - Developer settings```
-3. Activate MQTT and enter the previously configured username, password and the ip address of your ioBroker installation - followed by port 1882 (e.g. ```192.168.20.242:1882```).
+3. Activate MQTT and enter the previously configured username, password and the ip address of your ioBroker installation - followed by port 1882 (e.g. ```192.168.20.242:1882```)
 4. Save the configuration - the Shelly will reboot automatically

-- Do not change the ```custom MQTT prefix``` (the Adapter will not work if you change the prefix).
+- For Gen1 devices: Do not change the ```custom MQTT prefix``` (the Adapter will not work if you change the prefix)

 ![shelly_mqtt1](../shelly_mqtt1.png)